Warning – possible spoilers! (Tiny ones, though, and I’ll try to avoid even those; I swear I’ll give my best not to ruin it for you… :-))

 The whole place seems unsettling – the owner’s daughter has gone missing two years ago, a lot of people act suspiciously and there’s even a local legend about a witch that takes children into the woods.
 And then strange things start happening in and around the retreat.
 And lead more and more people to believe a little girl’s ghost is haunting the house.

 Daphne du Maurier is a queen of slow, unsettling, ominous plot development where you are left until the very end to wonder what really is going on.
 Many people love her Rebecca the most.
-I’ve read it this year and wasn’t impressed; My Cousin Rachel is still my favorite of hers.
+I read it in 2021 and wasn’t impressed; My Cousin Rachel is still my favorite of hers.

 The story is set in the nineteenth century.
-While traveling Italy, Philip Ashley’s beloved uncle Ambrose marries a woman named Rachel and soon dies under mysterious circumstances.
-Philip is convinced Rachel was responsible for his death.
+While traveling in Italy, Philip Ashley’s beloved uncle Ambrose marries a woman named Rachel and soon dies under mysterious circumstances.
+Philip is convinced Rachel is responsible for his death.
 But then he meets her.
 And he’s not sure of anything anymore.

 The story follows three Hollow sisters who went missing for a month when they were children and weird things started happening around them ever since they came back.
 Ten years later the oldest sister mysteriously disappears again, and to find her, the other two have to discover what happened to the three of them when they first went missing.